thebodepu/romannumeral/README.md

 # Getting Started
-This is a REST API to convert a given integer into Roman numeral
+This RESTful web service converts a given integer into its Roman numeral equivalent.
-* When input parameter 'query' is present, the equivalent Roman numeral would be returned in JSON format
+* It supports conversions for both individual numbers and ranges of numbers.
-* If the input parameters 'min' and 'max' are present, an array of Roman numerals starting from 'min' and upto 'max' would be returned in JSON format
+* The service can handle numbers within the range of 1 to 3999.

 Note: This service is designed to run within a Docker container.